-The impact of this program on the education of the individual being helped can be life saving, both literally and in terms of becoming a responsible, happy and productive adult.
-It is possible a whole community could be spared the trauma of a disaster such as occurred in a Littleton, Colorado High School.
-The old proverb about an ounce of prevention is epitomized in the training teachers receive in the MMSAP Seminars.
-Thank you, Brother Masons, for supporting one of the world’s most worthwhile programs for helping hurting kids.
+The impact of this program on the education and well-being of those receiving assistance can be lifesaving, both in a literal sense and in terms of fostering responsible, happy, and productive adults.
+It’s conceivable that an entire community could be spared the tragedy witnessed in a high school, such as the one in Littleton, Colorado.
+The age-old proverb about prevention being worth an ounce of cure is exemplified in the training provided to teachers through Save a Child seminars.
+We thank our fellow Masons for supporting one of the world’s most valuable initiatives dedicated to aiding distressed children.

-Depression and stress are major factors in poor school performance and in early use of mind altering substances.
-A recent paper from Johns Hopkins University states that depression afflicts 1 to 3 percent of elementary and middle school children, and 5 percent of teens.
-Youngsters who develop depression and/or anxiety are three to four times more likely than their peers to have drug or alcohol abuse problems by their mid-twenties.
+Depression and stress are significant contributors to poor academic performance and early engagement in substance abuse.
+A recent study from Johns Hopkins University reveals that depression affects 1 to 3 percent of elementary and middle school children and 5 percent of teenagers.
+Youngsters who experience depression or anxiety are three to four times more likely than their peers to develop drug or alcohol problems by their mid-twenties.

-When it occurs, most parents are not aware their children are in a state of depression or suffering from anxiety.
-It is the teachers who are in the best position to observe and recognize the early signs of these stresses.
-Teachers are with children for hours every day and can see changes in behavior patterns that clearly signal an existing problem.
+In most cases, parents are not aware that their children are experiencing depression or anxiety.
+Teachers are in the best position to observe and identify these early signs of stress.
+They spend hours with children every day and can detect changes in behavior that clearly indicate an underlying issue.

-In the recent tragic school shootings, teachers retrospectively said they knew there was a problem with the children involved, but didn’t know they could help and didn’t know what to do.
-Those children were hurting so much they tried to hit back at the society that was causing their pain.
-The MMSAP Seminar shows teachers (and counselors and administrators) how each school can set up a team of people trained in the techniques of recognizing the hurting child and how to start the healing process.
+In recent tragic school shootings, teachers have retrospectively mentioned that they noticed problems with the children involved but didn’t know how to help or what steps to take.
+These children were in so much pain that they lashed out at the society that was causing their suffering.
+Save a Child seminars show teachers (and counselors and administrators) how each school can establish a team of individuals trained to recognize and assist distressed children, initiating the healing process.

-This program was first developed in Pennsylvania in 1984.
-Drug use and the number of suicides among school aged children dropped drastically.
-It was so successful that today, by law, every school building in the state must have a team of teachers and staff trained in these techniques.
-The program has spread to twenty-six states.
-The first MMSAP Seminar in South Dakota was held in Watertown January 5, 6 & 7 1999.
-It was attended by teams from 14 school districts.
-Since then South Dakota Masons have held two training sessions per year attended by teachers from all across the state.
-Comments from teachers have been very complimentary.
-Some long time educators said it was the most interesting and informative seminar they had ever attended.
+This program was initially developed in Pennsylvania in 1984, resulting in a significant reduction in drug use and youth suicides.
+Its success was so remarkable that, by law, every school in the state must now have a team of teachers and staff trained in these techniques.
+The program has since expanded to twenty-six states.
+The first Save a Child Seminar in South Dakota was held in Watertown on January 5, 6, and 7, 1999, and was attended by teams from 14 school districts.
+Since then, South Dakota Masons have conducted two training sessions per year, with teachers from all over the state in attendance.
+Teachers have provided very positive feedback, with some long-time educators describing it as the most interesting and informative seminar they’ve ever attended.

 Could the schools in your community benefit from this training?
-If any Lodge in South Dakota would like to have a speaker to promote MMSAP at a Lodge meeting, a committee member will be available to speak and answer questions.
-Just contact the Grand Lodge office.
+If any Lodge in South Dakota wishes to have a speaker to promote Save a Child at a Lodge meeting, a committee member will be available to speak and address any questions.
+Please contact the Grand Lodge office.

 The Masonic Model Student Assistance Program was developed by two specialists working in the Pennsylvania Department of Education.
-Larry Newman and Thomas Stecher developed a program to enable teachers to identify students at risk of suicide and who were in the early stages of using drugs or alcohol.
-Armed with their success, the program has been expanded and updated for use in South Dakota.
+Larry Newman and Thomas Stecher designed a program to enable teachers to identify students at risk of suicide and in the early stages of drug or alcohol use.
+Building on their success, the program has been adapted and updated for use in South Dakota.

-The program has been implemented in South Dakota schools and educators praise the program and the Masons who make it possible.
-Universally those who have attended the workshops tell us that when the “Core Team” in a school is formed and begins work, success follows and problems which young people are experiencing decrease.
+The program has been successfully implemented in South Dakota schools, with educators applauding the program and the Masons who make it possible.
+Those who have attended the workshops consistently report that when a ‘Core Team’ is established in a school and begins its work, success follows, and the problems experienced by young people decrease.

 How You Can Help

-To make the Masonic Model Student Assistance Program available to more teachers, counselors and administrators, we must increase our voluntary contributions.
-Dues money is no longer used for this program.
+To make the Save a Child program accessible to more teachers, counselors, and administrators, we must increase our voluntary contributions.
+Dues funds are no longer used for this program.

-You are always welcome to visit a SD-MMSAP workshop.
-There, you will have the opportunity to watch the educators and the workshop presenters.
-There will be opportunities for you to ask questions of the presenters or your MMSAP Coordinator outside the session.
+You are always welcome to attend an SD-Save a Child workshop.
+There, you will have the opportunity to observe the educators and workshop presenters in action.
+You’ll also have the chance to ask questions of the presenters or your Save a Child Coordinator outside the session.”